Adding spinach to your meals doesn’t have to be a chore.

 Spinach blends well with various fruits and doesn’t overpower the taste.
 This makes it an ideal addition to your smoothies.
 Combine a handful of fresh spinach with your favorite fruits, such as bananas, berries, or mango, and a liquid base like almond milk or yogurt.
 The result is a nutrient-packed smoothie that’s both delicious and healthy.

-Top Your Pizza with Spinach
+Top Your Pizza With Spinach

 Spinach complements cheese and tomato sauce well, making it a perfect topping for pizza.
 Whether you’re making a homemade pizza or ordering out, add fresh or sautéed spinach for an extra boost of nutrients.
 The spinach adds a vibrant color and a slightly earthy flavor that pairs nicely with the other pizza ingredients.